Mayor (France): Conflicts of interest and concurrent appointments

-Mayoral duties are considered a conflict of interest with those of a president of a regional council, President of a general council (the name of which is being changed to conseil départemental (departmental councilor) after the local elections of 2015), as well as a European Commissioner, a member of the Executive Board of the European Central Bank or a member of the board of monetary Policy the Banque de France.
+Mayoral duties are considered a conflict of interest with those of a president of a regional council, President of a general council (the name of which is being changed to conseil départemental ('departmental councilor') after the local elections of 2015), as well as a European Commissioner, a member of the Executive Board of the European Central Bank or a member of the board of monetary Policy the Banque de France.

 There are even some positions in the Directorate of Public Finances which are in conflict: notably those in charge of collecting or controlling taxation, the holder of which office can not be elected mayor or deputy mayor.
 Volunteer firefighters can not be elected mayor of a commune of 3,500 inhabitants or more, nor deputy mayor of a commune of over 5,000 inhabitants.

-The law on dual mandates allows a mayor to hold a single elective office (Deputy of the National Assembly, Senator, Regional Councilor, Departmental Councilor) in addition to his municipal office.
+The law on dual mandates allows a mayor to hold a single elective office (deputy of the National Assembly, senator, regional councilor, departmental councilor) in addition to his municipal office.
 The office of municipal councilor is not considered as an elective office for this purpose.

 Currently a member of the government can serve as Mayor.
 However, in 1997 and 2007, since various prime ministers had demanded ministers and state secretaries resign their mayoral offices, most of them then became first deputy mayors.

 Deputy mayor

-The Municipal Council also elects the deputy mayor (in French, adjoint au maire or maires-adjoints) having determined, by resolution, the number of deputy mayors.
+The Municipal Council also elects the deputy mayor (adjoint au maire or maires-adjoints) having determined, by resolution, the number of deputy mayors.
 As for mayors they must be of French nationality and not be financial administration officials involved in the conflicts mentioned above, nor volunteer firefighters in municipalities with more than 5,000 inhabitants.
 In addition: "paid employees of the mayor can not be selected if the employment is directly related to the exercise of the office of mayor".

 The number of deputy mayors is, at most, 30% of the city council.
 Thus, for municipalities with less than 100 inhabitants, where the city council is composed of, as in the 2014 French municipal elections, seven city councilors, the mayor may have a maximum of two deputies.

-For municipalities with more than 80,000 inhabitants, in addition to the deputy-mayors, other council members may be appointed to be "mainly responsible for one or more quartiers (districts)" with the number appointed not exceeding 10% of the city council workforce.
+For municipalities with more than 80,000 inhabitants, in addition to the deputy-mayors, other council members may be appointed to be "mainly responsible for one or more quartiers ('districts')" with the number appointed not exceeding 10% of the city council workforce.
 These appointees are elected by the municipal council according to the same rules as those applicable to the election of the mayor.

 Since the 2008 municipal elections, deputy mayors of municipalities with more than 3,500 inhabitants are elected by a party list with an absolute majority and without panachage nor instant run-offs in accordance with the principle of parity.
 Commencing from the municipal elections in 2014, these regulations apply to communes with more than 1,000 inhabitants in order to promote equality between men and women.